Hakka Savoury Tang Yuan Soup

 1. Some quick preparation.
-Chicken breast sliced or cut to cubes, marinated with 1tsp of light soysauce, 1tsp of cornstarch, 1/2tsp of sugar, and a nip of salt; Cantonese sausage sliced; I soaked the dried mushroom overnight so that they are tender enough to slice; carrot sliced, radish and cabbage cut to chopsticks;
+Chicken breast sliced or cut to cubes, marinated with 1tsp of light soysauce, 1tsp of cornstarch, 1/2tsp of sugar, and a nip of salt; Cantonese sausage sliced; I soaked the dried mushroom overnight so that they are tender enough to slice, but you could use fresh shiitake mushroom; carrot sliced, radish and cabbage cut to chopsticks;

-2. While you are doing the cutting, others could prepare the rice dumplings.
+2. While you are doing the cutting, others could prepare the tangyuan.
 About 50g of glutinous rice flour for one serving.
-In a mixing bowl, put in the flour, a nip of salt and sugar, then gradually pour in about 90ml of warm water, mix well till lumps, then knead to a non-sticky dough; cut the dough into small portions then roll them into small balls, in about thumbnail size;
+In a mixing bowl, put in 100g of flour, a nip of salt and sugar, then slowly mix in about 90ml of warm water, mix well till lumpy, then knead to dough; cut the dough into small portions then roll them into small balls, in about thumbnail size;

-4. Put the rice dumplings in the boiling soup, lid on and cook for about 2 minutes till colour changes;
+4. Put the tangyuan in the boiling soup, lid on and cook for about 2 minutes till colour changes;

 5. Add the sausage and peas in, cook in high heat for a few more seconds.
 It’s even nicer to serve with a pinch of fried shallot, if you have, this is what traditional Hakka would do.